-To get an idea of the value of a Texas holdem hand, you need to know how it would stand up against other hands.
-Preflop pot odds calculations can be pretty easy but you still need a factor to weigh against those odds.
+To get an idea of the value of your texas holdem hand, you need to know how it would stand up against other hands.
+You can calculate your pot odds preflop quite easily but the problem is that you have no factor to weigh against it.
 This often leads to tough decisions in the blind positions whether a bad hand is worth calling a raise because of the odds offered.
-Below are a list of the common groupings of hands versus other hands along with the percentage so your have a better idea of when to call with garbage.
+Below are a list of the common groupings of hands vs other hands along with the percentage so your have a better idea of when to call with garbage.
 The percentages expressed are the chance of one hand winning against another if they go all the way to the showdown.

 80% vs. 20% in favor of the bigger pair.
 It varies based on distance from each other (because then they interfere with straight-making).
 If they are close (AA vs. KK), it gives strength to the higher pocket pair.
 Having the similar suits also gives strength to the higher pocket pair.

-This is your typical coin flip situation, typically 55% vs. 45% in favor of the pocket pair.
-Note a hand like Jack-Ten suited against a small pocket pair (55 or lower) actually has the edge because the pair does not interfere with Jack-Ten's straight making ability.
+This is the typical coin flip situation, typically 55% vs. 45% in favor of the pocket pair.
+Note a hand like Jack-Ten suited vs. a small pocket pair (55 or lower) actually has the edge because the pair does not interfere with Jack-Ten's straight making ability.

-Around 80% to 20% in favor of the pocket pair.
-The undercards vary between 14% and 23%.
-It's based on the suits and if the two overcards interfere with their ability to make a straight.
+80% to 20% in favor of the pocket pair.
+The two undercards actually vary between 14% and 23%.
+That's based on the suits and if the two overcards interfere with their ability to make a straight.

-About 70% to 30% in favor of the pocket pair.
-It also helps the over/under hand by 1% or so if it is a low ace (five or lower) in those cases where the pocket pair doesn't interfere with a straight.
+70% to 30% in favor of the pocket pair.
+It also helps the over/over hand by 1% or so if it is an Ace and a 2,3,4, or 5, because in those cases the pocket pair doesn't interfere with your straight chances.

-Pocket Pair versus Same Card and One Under
+Pocket Pair vs Same Card and One Undercard

-This is the worst situation you can be in: super dominated.
+This is the worst situation you can be in.
+Uber-dominated.
 It's around a 85% to 15% chance in favor of the pocket pair.
 Even if the pocket pair is up against a suited connector, it is at best 80% to 20%.
-The absolute worst case scenario in holdem is the example, where K2o is 22-1 to win!

-This one often surprises new players.
+This one often surprises beginners.
 It's typically 65% to 35%.
-If the unders are significantly far enough away from the overs and suited (and without matching any overcard suits), it can reduce the advantage to as little as 60% to 40%.
+If the undercards are significantly far enough away from the overs and suited without matching an overcard's suit, it can reduce the advantage to as much as 60% to 40%.

 This is usually around 60%-40% in favor of the overcard/undercard.
 It can reduce the advantage to 52% to 48% with a middle-suited connectors that don't share a suit with the over/under and where there is no straight interference.
 Something like A2o vs 89s.

-Varies from a 70%-30% to a 60%-40% advantage for the 1st/3rd hand but mostly just falls around a typical 2 to 1 edge to the player with the highest card.
+Varies from a 70%-30% to a 60%-40% advantage for the 1st/3rd hand but mostly just falls around a typical 2 to 1 edge for the guy with the highest card.

-Usually the person with the higher kicker wins 2 out of every 3 times or better, but as the kickers get lower, the edge starts to disappear because of split pot possibilities.
+Usually the person with the high kicker wins 2 out of every 3 times, but as the kickers get lower, the edge starts to disappear because of split pot possibilities.

-The dominated hand has around 40% at best if it is a suited connector against two unsuited cards without poor straight potential.
+The dominated hand has at best around 40%, if it's a suited connector vs. two unsuited cards without poor straight potential.
 Otherwise it's 2 to 1 in favor of the higher hand.
 If the low cards are really low (A3 vs. A2), there is a significant chance of a split pot, which would give an edge to the dominated hand.